SelaO/ESP8266IRRemote/README.md

 JSON.stringify(y);
 ```

 Using the above raw codes we can use the function `sendRaw` from IRRemote to send the signal to the IR leds.
+I use raw codes because I find them to work more reliably.

 I recommend making a shield for the Arduino if you have a lot of codes to decode instead of wiring up a breadboard every time.